Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/tutorial_DynOmics.md

 [![image-center](../assets/images/600px/DynOmics2.png){: .align-center}](../assets/images/DynOmics2.png)
 {: style="font-size: medium;"}

-Let's explore some of the results starting with `Molecular Motions - Animations`.
-Here we see an animated, interactive visualization of the protein with the same coloring as before.
-This time, we are able to see the actual predicted motion of the protein fluctuation based on ANM calculations.
+Let's start exploring some of the results by clicking `Molecular Motions - Animations`.
+This shows an interactive animation of the protein with the same coloring as before and showing the predicted motion of protein fluctuation based on ANM calculations.
 On the right, we can customize the animation by changing the vibrations and vectors to make the motions more pronounced.

-More importantly, we can change the `Mode index`.
-Recall that we have learned that the motion of protein fluctuations can be broken down into a collection of modes.
+We can also change the `Mode index`.
+We learned in the main text that the motion of protein fluctuations can be broken down into a collection of individual modes.
 By changing the `Mode index`, we can see the different contribution of each mode to the motion.
-Another neat thing that we can do is to download the calculations as a .nmd file and visualize it in VMD!
+The lower the index of the mode, the greater this mode contributes to the square fluctuations of the protein's residues.

 [![image-center](../assets/images/600px/DynOmics3.png){: .align-center}](../assets/images/DynOmics3.png)
 {: style="font-size: medium;"}

+We can also download the calculations as a `.nmd` file and visualize it in VMD.
 If you are interested in using VMD, open the software and go to `Extensions > Analysis > Normal Mode Wizard`.
-Then, click `Load NMD File` and select the .nmd that you downloaded.
+Then, click `Load NMD File` and select the `.nmd` file that you downloaded.
 Now that the ANM calculation is loaded into VMD, you can customize the visualization and recreate the animation by clicking `Animation: Play`.

 [![image-center](../assets/images/600px/DynOmics4.png){: .align-center}](../assets/images/DynOmics4.png)
 {: style="font-size: medium;"}